drshahizan/HPDP/exercise/case/cs3.md

 Don't forget to hit the :star: if you like this repo.

-# Case study 3: COVID-19 Data Analysis
+# Case Study 3: COVID-19 Data Analysis

 ## Introduction